gobrianyu/rcsb_pdb_csv_generator/README.md

 #### 1. Installer

-- Download the installer `csv_generator_setup` from the root of this repository.
+- Download the installer `csv_generator_setup.exe` from the root of this repository.
 - Run the installer and follow setup instructions.

 #### 2. Source Code